daradib/openwebui-plugins/README.md

 **Purpose**: Enable agentic web search with real-time information gathering.

-This tool empowers models to conduct web research through iterative search strategies:
+This tool empowers models to conduct web research through iterative search strategies.
+Models can split and chain searches to build comprehensive understanding of topics.

-- **Current information access**: Get up-to-date web results for time-sensitive queries
-- **Flexible filtering**: Models can refine searches by domain and date range
-- **Multi-step research**: Chain searches to build comprehensive understanding of topics
-- **Citation tracking**: Maintain source accountability across reasoning chains

 #### Key Features